timh2021/Cyber-Projects/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- What aspect of security do load balancers protect?

+A load balancer intelligently distributes traffic from clients across multiple servers without the clients having to understand how many servers are in use or how they are configured.
+Because the load balancer sits between the clients and the servers it can enhance the user experience by providing additional security, performance, resilience and simplify scaling your website
+ A load balancer can add additional layers of security to your website without any changes to your application.
+-- Protect applications from emerging threats
+-- Authenticate User Access
+-- Protect against DDoS attack
+-- Simplify PCI compliance
+-- SSL Offload
+-- Traffic Compression
+-- Traffic Caching
+-- HTTP 2.0 Support

+- What is the advantage of a jump box?

+A jump box limits the access that the public has to your virtual network.
+Other servers on the network are not directly exposed through a public IP.
+In order to access the other servers on the network, an individual goes through the jumpbox, and needs the private IPs of the servers.
+In addition, a jumpbox can allow for more uniformity and better version control for other servers on the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO: What does Filebeat watch for?_
+- What does Filebeat watch for?

+  Filebeat watches for changes to files and when they occured by looking at log files

-- _TODO: What does Metricbeat record?_
+- What does Metricbeat record?

+  Metricbeat records metrics from the Operating System and Services running on the server

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.